CRIIPI11/QUake4-DefendTheTower/README.md

 # Quake 4: Tower Defense Mod

-*Defend the towers at all costs!!* In this mod, you, along 5 cpu allies are given the task to defend the base towers from an upcoming strogg attack.
-Every kill you get will allow you to obtain points which will allow you to bay guns, health and armor and upgrades to the player and tower.
+_Defend the towers at all costs!!_ In this mod, you, along 5 NPC allies are given the task to defend the base towers from an upcoming strogg attack.
+Protect the 5 towers and don't let the enemies reach their cores.
+Every kill you get will allow you to obtain points which will allow you to buy guns, health and armor.
+The towers can be upgraded to help you with the fight, they have up to 5 levels each providing a different ability like health regen, poison to attacker, and more.
+The player also can be upgraded to increase health, armor and damage.
+A shop system is provided on the side of the map so the player can buy what he desires by shooting at the screen.